Depression vs Recession: Are You Prepared?

 How to Prepare for a Recession or Depression

 Like I always say, it is better to prepare for the worst and hope for the best.
-In this case, I would suggest preparing for a depression and hoping for a recession.
-I have written a number of posts on depressions and how to prepare for them.
+In this case, I would suggest preparing for any possible downturn.
+I have written several posts on world financial challenges and how to prepare for them.
 To get a better idea of how to prepare, read some of my other posts, below:

 Final Word